Verbania

 Verbania ([verˈbaːnja], [ʋerˈbaɲa], [ʋerˈbɑnja]) is the most populous comune (municipality) and the capital city of the province of Verbano-Cusio-Ossola in the Piedmont region of northwest Italy.
 It is situated on the shore of Lake Maggiore, about 91 km north-west of Milan and about 40 km from Locarno in Switzerland.
-It had a population of 30,827 at 1 January 2017.
+It had a population of 30,827 on 1 January 2017.